 Step 1 – Master Your Macronutrients (Protein, Fat & Carbs)

-- Example: When I first started keto for general weight loss, I set a goal of 80% fat/15% protein/5% carbs.
+- Example: When I first came off the Standard American Diet and started keto for general weight loss, I set a goal of 80% fat/15% protein/5% carbs.
 It took a few weeks of trial and error to learn which foods I could to eat in order to reach my goals, but it got easier with practice.
 Over the course of about six months my weight dropped from 197 pounds to 184 pounds and my body fat dropped from 24% to 20%.
 Overall I was very pleased with these initial results.

-- Example: After my first six-months on keto using basic percentages, I decided to start tracking macronutrients in grams so I could shift focus from losing weight to building muscle.
-I used the Ketogains calculator and shifted to a daily goal of 1,600 calories consisting of 124 grams of fat, 100 grams of protein and 20 grams of carbs.
+- Example: After losing a good amount of weight during my first six-months on keto, I wanted to shift focus from losing weight to building muscle.
+I used the Ketogains calculator and shifted to a daily goal of 1,600 calories consisting of 124 grams of fat, 100 grams of protein and 20 grams of carbs and shifted my exercise routine from cardio to strength training with weights.

 1a.
 Download myFitnessPal on your smartphone or computer